johnhearn/johnhearn.github.io/_posts/2018-10-28-more-than-one-kind-of-project.md

 The last example is the trusty maintenance mode project.
 These projects may or may not be passed to "on-going" teams for bug-fixing and minor enhancements.
 In any case it's probably working well enough for the job it was designed for and may not be touched for months or years.
 This is the case for many back-office applications and I have no data to back this up but I guess that this type of application constitutes a considerable part of the current software landscape.

-Some people enjoy deep knowledge of a legacy product, other find it unexciting.
+Some people enjoy deep knowledge of a legacy product, others find it unexciting.
 Nonetheless the conscientious software engineer has a place here too.
 The maintenance of these systems is of vital importance to many organisations and [legacy refactoring](http://amzn.eu/d/iGwYvm4) is a difficult but rewarding skill with great business value.

 ## Conclusion